s2gos-dev/s2gos-controller/docs/process-dev.md

 # so can use the instance to register your own commands.
 cli = get_cli("my_package.processes:registry")
 ```

+You could also pass the imported registry directly, but using a
+reference string defers importing the registry instance until it is
+needed.
+This makes the CLI much faster if it is just called with
+the `--help` option and hence no processing takes place.

 (3) Expose the CLI as an entry point.
 In your `pyproject.toml`: